AYJACKSON-ICS4U/codingchallenge-flappybird-challenge/Individual Challenges/Syd/Progress Log.md

 ## January 15th
 Today I have:
 * played with the different variables, for example gravity and the lift force, to find my preferred values for my game

+## January 16th
+Today I have:
+* created my own version of the game where the speed of the pipes changes as they travel!